castelitoo/portfolio/README.md

 _29th Annual Barrio Fiesta_ (_Winter 2023_)
 * Recruited volunteers from UFC and other on- and off-campus communities as the **Network and Outreach Chair**.
 * Emceed the 400+ attended event with another host.
-* Performed two dances including the traditional Filipino dances _Cariñosa_ a modern hip-hop dance.
+* Performed two dances including the traditional Filipino dance _Cariñosa_ and a modern hip-hop dance.
 * Performed as a main character in the skit.

 _28th Annual Barrio Fiesta_ (_Spring 2022_)